 Jaguar speeds to luxury electric car status

-Luxury brand Jaguar has set its sites on becoming electric-only from 2025.
+Luxury brand Jaguar has set its sights on becoming electric-only from 2025.
 Jaguar will continue its push upmarket, heading towards Bentley’s territory, and staying clear of the SUV segment.
 Expect some sporty cars.
 Meanwhile, its current electric SUV bestseller the I-Pace continues to be built on its unique platform in Austria and will have a “normal lifespan”.

 Jaguar Land Rover (JLR) is now owned by the Indian Tata Motors group, but continues to produce electric cars at two sites in the UK.
 A battery site at Hams Hall will produce hybrid and pure-electric systems.
 Solihull will build Land Rovers on the MLA platform and Jaguar models on the new BEV platform.
 Without an electric version of the XJ saloon, a third JLR plant at Castle Bromwich will become hub for other Midlands-based Jaguar businesses.